matfax/klassindex/README.md

 KlassIndex.getSubclasses(YourSuperclass::class)
 ```

-### Index Processing
+### Index Traversing

 Filtering allows you to select only classes with desired characteristics.
 Here are some basic samples:

-* Selecting only top-level classes
+-   Selecting only top-level classes

 ```kotlin
 KlassIndex.getAnnotated(SomeAnnotation.class).topLevel()
 ```

-* Selecting only classes which are top level and public at the same time
+-   Selecting only classes which are top level and public at the same time

 ```kotlin
 KlassIndex.getAnnotated(SomeAnnotation.class).topLevel().withModifiers(Modifier.PUBLIC)
 ```

-* Selecting only the object instances from singleton classes that are annotated with an additional annotation.
+-   Selecting only the object instances from singleton classes that are annotated with an additional annotation.

 ```kotlin
 KlassIndex.getAnnotated(SomeAnnotation.class).annotatedWith(SecondAnnotation::class).objects()